MAAziz23/Darcy-PINN/Inverse_PINN/1K/README.md

 Input

-Each regularization case uses one forward PINN output file as input, for example:
+Each regularization strategy uses one forward PINN output file as input, for example:

 forward_output_1K_run1.csv